-A few months ago, I was contacted by Chris Dougherty at Trailer Life Magazine.
+A few months ago, Chris Dougherty at Trailer Life Magazine reached out to us.
 He invited Battle Born Batteries to do a project with Xantrex on Trailer Life Magazine’s in-house towable unit.
-The project involved the installation of the new Xantrex XC2000 inverter charger and two of our Battle Born BBGC2 100ah lithium batteries.
+The project involved the installation of the new Xantrex XC2000 inverter charger and two of our Battle Born BBGC2 100 Ah lithium batteries.
 All our batteries are the only drop in replacement for a 6-volt lead acid battery in the market.

 The new Xantrex Freedom XC family includes two inverter chargers:

 - XC2000 – 2000-watt inverter charger with 80-amp charger

 - XC1000 – 1000-watt inverter charger with 50-amp charger

 The Trailer Life Magazine article “Quest for Power” covers all the items needed to complete an upgrade like this.
 We fully tested the Xantrex XC2000 here in-house without batteries.
 This unit has been designed with all the features and flexibility that you need.
 Some of the key features that we really liked are: